ysoldak/HeadTracker/README.md

 Then connect the board to your computer, double-tap on button and copy `ht_nano-33-ble_xxx.uf2` file to NANO33BOOT usb drive.

 ## Use head tracker
-Attach the board with flashed head tracker code to your FPV goggles.
+Attach the head tracker to your FPV goggles.
-Place your goggles on a solid surface and power the head tracker with 2 cell battery or 5v source.
-I use analog adaptor bay on my DJI goggles to source 5v.
+Power the head tracker via USB, 2 cell battery or 5v source.
+> Hint: I personally use analog adapter bay on my DJI V1 goggles to source 5v.

+### Bare
+The head tracker is usable "bare", no extra accessories needed, not even a button.
+To reset the orientation without a button, simply **double-tap** the head tracker.
+> Hint: When the head tracker is mounted on your goggles directly, you can just double-tap your googles in any place to reset the orientation.

 ### LEDs
 On start, board shall blink continuously blue, red and green/orange leds.